saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium-grid.md

 ```

 ## Running Tests on Selenium Grid
-After following the previous steps to get Selenium Grid up and running, tests that run locally need to be slightly modified to run them remotely on Selenium Grid.
+After following the steps to get Selenium Grid up and running, tests that run locally need to be slightly modified to run them remotely on Selenium Grid.
 Test code needs to switch from using a local driver to use a remote driver.

 A simple example shown in Java, where code is modified from using a local driver to use a remote one, is shown below.